verifa/horizon/docs/architecture.md

 This section describes the different components of Horizon to build a platform.

+It is also important to understand what [Objects](./objects.md) are in Horizon.

 ## Core

 The "core" consists of a [NATS](https://nats.io/) server and some internal services.